appsody/stacks/incubator/kitura/README.md

 - `/openapi`: the OpenAPI definition for your server, describing all Codable routes
 - `/openapi/ui`: the SwaggerUI allowing you to inspect and test your routes.

 The project's dependencies include `AppsodyKitura`, a package provided by the stack that includes the `Kitura`, `HeliumLogger` and `Configuration` packages.
-These are available to be imported by your application and you do not need to declare a dependency on them explicitly.
+These can be imported by your application and you do not need to declare a dependency on them explicitly.

 **NOTE:** You should not remove or modify the `AppsodyKitura` dependency.